yejinleee/precise-youtube-rater/README.md

-# Precise-prediction-of-movie-ratings
+# Precise-forecast-for-movie-ratings-on-YouTube-comments

-Precise-prediction-of-movie-ratings is an open-source project.
+Precise-forecast-for-movie-ratings-on-YouTube-comments is an open-source project.

 Crawling YouTube comments for reliable movie ratings.